oluseguncodess/learning-javascript/documentation.md

 - Rest operator: `...variable` - Converts arguments into an array.
 - Spread operator: `[...variable]` - Expands elements of an array.

+## Javascript properties

+`.value` - this can be used to set or return the value in an input field

 ## String Interpolation

 String interpolation allows combining strings and variables together using backticks (\`).